 If you’d like to learn more about making postage stamp collages, you can read the How to Make a Stunning Postage Stamp Collage blog post.
 Vintage postage stamps aren’t costly, and they add so much personality to your mail!

-To me, the main point of mail art is your own creative experimentation.
+The point of mail art is your own creative experimentation.
 Mail art allows you to explore new techniques, play with lettering, and come up with artistic layouts.
-If, for some reason, the envelope doesn’t make it to its recipient — don’t sweat it.
+If, for some reason, your mail art delivery is unsuccessful, don’t despair.
 Life happens, and if you enjoyed making the mail art, that’s what’s really important.

 10. Be Bold

 I’m not encouraging you to aggravate the post office, but I am saying that you should exercise your creativity.
-I mean, take a look at some of Schin Loong’s pieces on her Annoy a Postman page!
-Schin actually has a fairly high delivery success rate for the project, and she was going out of her way to push USPS’s limits.
+I mean, take a look at some of Schin Loong’s pieces at her Annoy a Postman page!
+Schin had a fairly high mail art delivery success rate for the project, and she went out of her way to push USPS’s limits.
 For those who are afraid that USPS will not deliver your masterpiece, I like what Donovan of The Letter Writer’s Alliance has to say: “The glorious thing about mail art is that even with [USPS’s] rules, as long as something has the proper postage and is addressed correctly, odds are good that it’ll get delivered.”

 If you’ve never created mail art before, I encourage you to give it a try!
 There’s something so satisfying about spending time, energy, and creativity to make someone else’s day.
 You might be surprised to find out who appreciates it … my former landlord loved all my “rent check” envelopes!
-Just remember: keep that zip code clear and put on sufficient postage, and your chances of delivery are excellent.
+Just remember: keep that zip code clear and put on sufficient postage, and your chances of mail art delivery are excellent.
 For inspiration, see all of TPK’s mail art articles.